asiloisad/pulsar-indent-guide-plus/README.md

 * Active guide and stack guides are emphasized.
 * Guides break just before the trailing blank lines.
-* Original "Show Indent Guide" feature is automatically switched off when this package
+* Original `Show Indent Guide` feature is automatically switched off when this package.

 ## Customization

 You can customize the indent guides by using custom CSS.
 Here are some examples:

-* A subtle colors:
+* a subtle colors:

 ```less
 .indent-guide-plus {